andrewfynaardt/chirper/README.md

 2. **Create Chirps**:
    - After logging in, click on the "Create Chirp" button to post a chirp.
-   - You can type up to 255 characters and use the rich text editor to add bold text, images, or videos.
+   - You can type up to 255 characters and use the rich text editor.

 3. **Like and Reply**:
    - Browse through chirps from other users and interact with them.